 - Can I provide feedback on the NSS?

 Yes.
 Ipsos MORI, HEFCE and the above bodies are committed to continuously improving the NSS.
 Should you have a question, comment and/or complaint about this research, please contact Ipsos MORI by email sent to firstname.lastname@example.org.

 Or by letter sent to: National Student Survey, Ipsos MORI, Kings House, Kymberley Road, Harrow, HA1 1PT

-- How can I exercise my rights under the Data Protection Act 1998?
+- How can I exercise my rights under the data protection legislation?

-Under the Data Protection Act 1998 you have the right to apply for a copy of the data held about you by HEFCE, for a small fee.
-If you have any concerns about the use of data for these purposes or would like a copy of the data supplied directly to us, please contact HEFCE by emailing firstname.lastname@example.org, or by writing to the Data Protection Officer, HEFCE, Nicholson House, Lime, Kiln Close, Stoke Gifford Bristol, BS34 8SR.
+If you have any concerns about the use of data for these purposes or would like to exercise one of your rights above, please contact HEFCE by emailing email@example.com, by visiting http://www.hefce.ac.uk/contact/inforequest/dpa/, or by writing to the Data Protection Officer, Nicholson House, Lime Kiln Close, Stoke Gifford, BRISTOL, BS34 8SR.